OCR-D/ocrd_all/README.md

     ocrd --help
     ocrd-...

-For the Docker image, run it with your data path mounted as a user:
+For the Docker image, run it with your data path mounted as a user, and the processor resources as named volume (for model persistency):

-    docker run -it -u $(id -u):$(id -g) -v $PWD:/data ocrd/all ocrd --help
+    docker run -it -u $(id -u):$(id -g) -v $PWD:/data -v ocrd-models:/models ocrd/all
+    ocrd --help
     ocrd-...